dotnet/intro-to-dotnet-web-dev/2-csharp/README.md

 # C# Crash Course

-In this C# Crash Course, we'll go over the basics of C# so that you'll be ready to build out exciting web apps in emails 3, 4, and 5!
+In this C# Crash Course, we'll go over the basics of C# so that you'll be ready to build out exciting web apps!
 We'll start by going through the key attributes of C#, syntax basics, and introduce you to OOP.
 In each section, we'll link you to some quick in-browser C# challenges so you can apply these concepts.

 ## Topics you'll learn
 * Language attributes